abiiemmm/abiiemmm/README.md

 ## About Me

-- Currently working on **delivery & project management** while staying hands-on with code
+- Currently working on **delivery & project management** while staying hands on with code
 - Exploring more of **React** and clean software architecture
 - Ask me about **project delivery, workflow automation, or web dev**
 - Fun fact: I automate my own GitHub profile with GitHub Actions (yes, this one included)